 Localization Made Easy with Teams Throughout the Globe

-With the ease and flexibility comes the challenges to be overcome by the implementers of crowdsourced testing.
-But, prudently executed, the advantages of this method of testing outweighs the tricky situations.
+With ease and flexibility comes the challenges to be overcome by the implementers of crowdsourced testing.
+But, prudently executed, the advantages of this method of testing outweigh the tricky situations.

 Ensuring the Quality of the Tests